-A test for the presence of Verticillium dahliae in soil which causes Verticillium wilt in many plant species.
+A test for the presence of Verticillium dahliae in soil which causes Verticillium wilt in many plant species, and is of particular concern to strawberry growers.

 Verticillium wilt affects a number of plant species and accounts for significant crop losses globally as it causes dieback of the plant and the leaves to wilt, curl or discolour.
 It thrives in temperate climates and it's distribution can be sporadic within fields.
 Before planting your crop it is important to understand the risk of this soil borne fungal disease as an infection will significantly damage crop yield.